-- Read the 'Richmond's infant, junior, primary and secondary schools' brochure available on the Richmond Council website which provides information about the state-funded schools in Richmond, and includes a map showing the location of the schools. - If you wish to apply for schools in other council areas, contact the relevant council for information on their secondary schools.
+- Read the 'Richmond's infant, junior, primary and secondary schools' brochure available on the Achieving for Children website which provides information about the state-funded schools in Richmond, and includes a map showing the location of the schools. - If you wish to apply for schools in other council areas, contact the relevant council for information on their secondary schools.
 Contact details for neighbouring councils are in Section 8. - Contact schools to obtain their prospectuses. - Look at the schools' admission procedures, historical patterns of admissions on their websites and for information about their open events. - Visit schools and attend their open evenings.
 Some schools also have open days when you can see the school operating during a normal school day.
-Open day information is available on the Richmond Council website and in Section 4 of this guide.
+Open day information is available on the Achieving for Children website and in Section 4 of this guide.
 Most schools will make other arrangements if you are unable to attend either of these opportunities.
-Check the individual school's pages or contact the school for details.

-- Further information about schools and links to each school's inspection reports and school performance tables are available via each school's website or on Richmond Council's website www.richmond.gov.uk.
+Check the individual school's pages or contact the school for details. - Information about schools and links to each school's inspection reports and school performance tables are available via each school's website.
 There is further information on the GOV.UK website. - Speak to your child's primary school headteacher for advice. - Consider your child's particular interests, abilities and views on the schools visited. - Consider whether daily travel to and from school is possible within a reasonable time.

-Check the Transport for London www.tfl.gov.uk/plan-a-journey.
+Check the Transport for London Plan a Journey facility